Skip to article frontmatterSkip to article content

 Stochastic differential equations

 What if our differential equation has a stochastic component?
-We can use the same methods as before, but we need to take into account the stochastic component.
+We can use the same methods as before, but we need to take into account the non-deterministic nature of the right hand side.
 We will use the Euler-Maruyama method, which is a first-order method for stochastic differential equations.
 The method is given by

 xn+1=xn+Δt f(xn)+Δt g(xn)ξnξnN(0,1)\begin{align} \mathbf{x}_{n+1} &= \mathbf{x}_n + \Delta t\; \mathbf{f}(\mathbf{x}_n) + \sqrt{\Delta t}\; g(\mathbf{x}_n) \xi_n \\ \xi_n &\sim \mathcal{N}(0, 1) \end{align}